teetow/teevegas/index.md

-# Make Vegas great again!
+# Welcome to TeeVegas!
 TeeVegas is a set of scripts and tools to make Vegas Pro more usable for sound designers.

-The overall goal is to make Vegas asset-centric, turning it into a solution for creating and manipulating individual sound files, and also to assist in performing tasks that are commonplace in sound design.
+## Major features

+### Render regions
+Every region can be rendered with specific settings for format, sample rate and destination directory.
+All settings are stored in the project.
+### MetaMarkers
+Quickly select and randomize takes and variations within samples
+### Advanced region management
+Search / replace, re-arrange and audition regions before rendering
+### Media management
+Collate, re-target and create new versions of your source assets

+## How to install
+1. Shut down Vegas
+2. Unpack the zip file into C:\ProgramData\Sony\Vegas Pro\
+3. Start Vegas
+4. Enjoy =)

-## Features
+## Super-quick start
-RegionRender — A flexible batch rendering solution with full recall MetaMarkers — Quickly select and randomize takes and variations within samples Search / replace, re-arrange and audition regions before rendering Media management — Collate, re-target and create new versions of your source assets Currently, TeeVegas is offered as a standalone package, meaning you’ll have to do some gentle hood-popping to get it up and running in Vegas.
+1. Drop your assets into Vegas
+2. Make any adjustments you want, like editing VO takes or adding some phat bass
+3. Create and name regions for your clips using these scripts:
+  Edit > Extensions > **Region Create > From Events**
+  Edit > Extensions > **Region Name > From Events**
+4. Run the **RegionRender** script.
+Choose output format sample rates and target directory
+5. Render your files!

 __TeeVegas is offered as-is, free of charge, with limited support.